cysouw/graphicalgrammar/text/german.md

 *Satzbild* for the example in [@llast] from Toifel [-@toifel1896: 19].
 Toifel argues that the relative clause *b^3^* is actually a preposed relative clause, referring to *die* 'them' in the following clause *b^2^*.
 This special proposing is indicated by the colon betwen *b^3^* and *b^2^* in the figure.
 :::

-### Stamm (1899) *Graphische Darstellung*
+### Stamm (1899) *Graphische Darstellung* {#sec:stamm1899}

 Adolf Stamm (born 1857) was a teacher in Iserlohn and later a school director in Anklam and in Mülheim an der Ruhr.^[I have not been able to find more biographical information about him, except for the footnote on page 11 of this school report <https://nbn-resolving.org/urn:nbn:de:hbz:061:1-899851>.
 He is mentioned as the first director of the Gymnasium in Mülheim on <https://de.wikipedia.org/wiki/Otto-Pankok-Schule>.
 Both websites accessed 9 January 2025.]
 He wrote a small booklet called *Graphische Darstellung der deutschen Satzlehre nebst einer Interpunktionslehre* [@stamm1899] in which he presents his own, completely idiosyncratic, system of graphical sentence analysis.
-The few scholars who took notice of Stamm's work appear to be quite critical [@arens1902; @mossner1960], mostly because his images are too complex to be practical.
+The scholars who took notice of Stamm's work appear to be quite critical [@arens1902; @eberhard1905; @mossner1960], mostly because his images are too complex to be practical.
 Actually, Stamm's system of visual analysis is beautiful, well though-through and explained in much detail with very many examples.
 But indeed, it is not practical.
 It is very hard to remember what all symbols mean because they are completely arbitrary representations of linguistic structure.

 Stamm proposes different systems for the analysis of single-clause sentences and for multi-clause complex sentences.
 The images for single-clause sentences at first seem reasonably easy to grasp, as illustrated here with example [@next a] displayed in [@fig:stamm1899_7].
 They follow the traditional subject-predicate basis with various elements "growing" upwards out of this basis.
 However, there are different kinds of squiggly lines representing different kinds of structures, with numbers and letters arbitrary assigned to various functions.
 The same numbers even have different meanings depending upon which squiggly line they are used with.